Applying for Asylum in the United States

 Unfortunately, the asylum process is grossly overloaded at the present.
 In many cases you will wait years for a hearing to be scheduled.
 This means that many applicants for asylum will have to wait 330 days or more form the date of applying for asylum to get a work permit authorizing them to work legally in the United States.
 Allegheny Immigration Group are experienced in asylum work authorization and will be happy to help with the process.

 Please do not hesitate to call us with you Asylum questions or any immigration questions.
-We offer convenient immigration consultations on weekends and free initial consultations on immigration matters.
+We offer convenient immigration consultations on weekends and an initial consultations on immigration matters.
 Allegheny Immigration Group lawyers have been handling asylum cases for 18 years, let us put our experience to work for you.